Despite coaching change rumors, Buffs eye bowl eligibility in home finale

 MacIntyre held up a large framed picture of a buffalo walking in a blizzard, a photo he revealed he proudly hangs in his office.

-“We talk all the time about how you can only control our guys, our people, your situation,” said MacIntyre.
+“We talk all the time about how you can only control our guys, our people, your situation,” MacIntyre said.
 “That’s one of things I talk to [the players] about all the time.”

 Continuing his anecdote, MacIntyre held the picture up so everyone could see it.